top of page

 Undergraduate Researcher | c.corry@berkeley.edu | LinkedIn

-Christine is a second-year intending a double major in Computer Science and Astrophysics and interested in the growing intersection of computer technology and modeling the complexities of the natural world.
+Christine is a third-year intending a double major in Computer Science and Astrophysics and interested in the growing intersection of computer technology and modeling the complexities of the natural world.
 She works in silico on machine learning models with Jamie and Jigyasa.
 Christine also participates in research at the NASA Ames Research Center looking into human contributions to safety.
 In her free time, she loves to play guitar, update her Goodreads, and recenter in nature.

 1000008033.jpg